stepanpelc/stepanpelc.github.io/content/cloud-native/kubernetes.md

 ## Pod anti-affinity

-Pod has to be deployed on server
+Pod has to be deployed on all nodes

 ```yaml
         podAntiAffinity: